vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[6]autoplay/page.md

 In this section, we'll look at how to autoplay media and detect when it inevitably fails.

-{% callout type="warning" %}
-This page is still a work-in-progress.
-{% /callout %}

 ## Introduction

 A perfect starting point on understanding how browsers handle autoplay is [this article by Chrome Developers](https://developer.chrome.com/blog/autoplay/).
-In short, the best chance you have for autoplay working on a site where a user is visiting for the first time or irregularly is by muting the media.
+In short, the best chance you have for autoplay working on a site where a user is visiting for the first time, or irregularly is by muting the media.
 Try to encourage the user to either play or unmute the media themselves to avoid a poor experience.